 - Add shallots and cook until they are translucent (about 5 minutes).

-- Add the remaining ingredients to the pan.
+- Add the fruit, sugar, wine or cognac, and vinegar to the pan.

 - Over medium-high heat, bring it to a very light boil, then reduce the heat to low.

-- Simmer until the fruit is very tender (10 - 20 minutes) and remove from heat.
+- Simmer until the fruit is very tender (10 to 20 minutes) and remove from heat.

 - Taste and adjust the seasoning and tartness as needed.

-Tip: The wine, cognac, and vinegar can also be switched out.
-Try flavored brandies, cooking wines, vermouth, apple cider vinegar, or your favorite version of any of these ingredients.
+Tip: The wine, cognac, and vinegar also can be switched out with flavored brandies, cooking wines, vermouth, apple cider vinegar, or your favorite version of any of these ingredients.
 You may be pleasantly surprised at the results.

 Flavored Gastrique Variations to Try